 Airfield Lighting: Is provided via a Pilot Activated Lighting (PAL) system on both runways and taxiways.
 Airfield lighting will remain on for 30 minutes once activated.
 The PAL frequency is 120.55 and requires the standard 3 x 1 second pulses to activate.

 Airfield Lighting is for Arrivals and Departures only, no Night Circuits are permitted at YKTN

 The Kyneton Aero Club has introduced a “Fly Neighbourly Policy” at Kyneton Airfield as there are a number of noise sensitive areas within the immediate proximity of the Airfield.
 Please review the diagram below which highlights mandatory circuit directions and, subject to operational and safety considerations as discussed below, preferred circuit tracking to avoid the noise sensitive areas.

-As per CASA guidance on the establishment of a Fly-Neighbourly Advice or Policy, Pilots must always fly in a manner that is consistent with Civil Aviation Regulations 1988 and any air traffic management procedures applicable to the area.
+As per CASA guidance on the establishment of a Fly-Neighbourly Advice or Policy, Pilots must always fly in a manner that is consistent with Civil Aviation Regulations 1988 and any formal air traffic management procedures applicable to the area.
 Mandatory aviation operating and safety procedures (as well as any aviation requirements relevant to the area) have precedence over a Fly-Neighbourly Policy in all circumstances.